Back to News

 A call to action arrow.

-CPP (Community Preservation Partners), a mission-driven affordable housing preservation developer, has announced the acquisition and planned renovation of Green Hotel Apartments, an affordable senior (62+) apartment complex in downtown Pasadena, Calif.
-This is the 15th community in the greater Los Angeles area for CPP and the 41st in the state.
+CPP, a mission-driven affordable housing preservation developer, has announced the acquisition and planned renovation of Ramona Park, an affordable housing complex in Baldwin Park, Calif.
+This is CPP’s fourth project in the Los Angeles area in the past year.

 Read More